devtron-labs/tutorials/content/docs/Triggering Pipelines.md

 It can be seen that the pipeline has been triggered over here and running

-Select the CI to get the details about the CI Pipeline.
+Select the CI Pipeline or select CI Details to get the details about the CI Pipeline.

 ![CI Pipelines](/CIlogs.JPG "Triggering CI Pipelines")

-The logs of the CI Pipeline can be accessed from here.
+The logs of the CI Pipeline can be read from here.

 ![CI Pipelines](/CIhistory.JPG "Triggering CI Pipelines")

-Select "History" to get the hisotry of the CI Pipeline.
+CLick on "History" tab to get the history of the CI Pipeline.
 It contains the history of the CI Pipeline triggered along with reports of pre-stages and post-stages that can be downloaded by clicking "Download Reports"